• Skip to main content

 2. Pizza "Things"

 This is what my mom called them when I was a kid, I lived on "pizza things" when I was little!
-Basically, they are pizza toppings on anything - flatbread, english muffins, bagels, tortillas, naan bread, pitas, french bread, etc.
+Basically, they are pizza toppings on anything - flatbread, english muffins, bagels, tortillas, naan bread, pitas, or French bread.

 Bake it in the oven at 400° until it's hot and bubbly.
 I put it right on the oven rack, no need to dirty a pan.
 I've made these up quick in the morning and sent in a lunch box to be eaten at room temperature by lunchtime!